epoch/tallboy/README.md

 ## Top Features

-- column span
+- span cells across multiple columns
 - text alignment (left, right, center)
-- multi-line cells
+- multi-line cells (via the newline character)
-- preset & custom styling
+- preset & full custom styling

 ## You can totally install it as a shard